 Placement of Redemption Orders Outside Clearing Process-Domestic Funds.
 Orders to redeem Creation Units of the fund outside the Clearing Process must be delivered through a DTC Participant that has executed the Participant Agreement.
-A DTC Participant who wishes to place an order for redemption of Creation Units of the fund to be effected outside the Clearing Process need not be a Participating Party, but such orders must state that the DTC Participant is not using the Clearing Process and that redemption of Creation Units of the fund directly through DTC.
-An order to redeem Creation Units of the fund outside the Clearing Process is deemed received by the Transfer Agent on the Transmittal Date if (i) such order is received by the Transfer Agent not later than 4:00 P.M.
+A DTC Participant who wishes to place an order for redemption of Creation Units of the fund to be effected outside the Clearing Process need not be a Participating Party, but such orders must state that the DTC Participant is not using the Clearing Process and that redemption of Creation Units of the fund will instead be effected through transfer of Creation Units of the fund directly through DTC.
+An order to redeem Creation Units of the fund outside the Clearing Process is deemed received by the Transfer Agent on the Transmittal Date if (i) such order is received by the Transfer Agent not later than 4:00 p.m.
 Eastern time on such Transmittal Date; (ii) such order is preceded or accompanied by the requisite number of Shares of Creation Units specified in such order, which delivery must be made through DTC to the Transfer Agent no later than 11:00 A.M.
 Eastern time, on such Transmittal Date; and (iii) all other procedures set forth in the Participant Agreement are properly followed.